Many self-builders – especially those on a low budget – choose to build using subcontractors.

 Learning the sequence of events on a building site is invaluable.
 Learning what each trade does and where their responsibilities begin and end is vital.
 And learning that the critical path in building can so easily be thrown off course – and how to get it back on track again – is essential.

 Listing the tasks of each trade is one thing.
-But all but a very few overlap to some degree and it’s important to understand the grey areas between, which can be the responsibility of a builder but which, in their absence, often falls to the self-builder.
+But most trades overlap to some degree and it’s important to understand the grey areas between, which can be the responsibility of a builder but which often falls to the self-builder.

 The Bricklayer: What do they need on site?